 Your Essential Eight Maturity Model is measured based on how well defended you are against cyberattacks and how likely you are to be targeted:

 The organisation has critical weaknesses in their overall cyber security, lacking dedicated cyber security defences and internal expertise or outside partners to protect themselves.
 Hackers can easily steal data or shut down business operations using widely available tools

 The organisation has basic protection in place to guard against non targeted attacks using widely available tools.
-Level One organisations often have no reason to expect to be targeted by hackers and tend to get swept up in large-scale opportunistic attacks targeting a group of organisations using publicly-available exploits to gain control of internal systems.
+Level One organisations often have no reason to expect to be targeted by hackers and tend to get swept up in large-scale opportunistic attacks targeting a group of organisations using publicly-available exploits to gain appliation control of internal systems.

 The organisation has more sophisticated internal capabilities and external vendor and partner support due to their awareness of potential cyberthreats.
 These organisations are specific targets to hackers, who invest time and money into phishing and social engineering to bypass multi-factor authentication.
-Users with elevated privileges are often singled out and targeted by hackers who trick them into launching malicious applications that weaken an organisation’s cyber defences or allow full access to internal systems.
+Users with elevated and administrative privileges are often singled out and targeted by hackers who trick them into launching malicious applications that weaken an organisation’s cyber defences or allow full access to internal systems.

-These organisations tend to be larger and more mature, with a robust internal IT security team as well as external vendors and partners logging, monitoring and patching security systems regularly.
+These organisations tend to be larger and more mature, with a robust internal IT security team as well as external vendors and partners logging, monitoring and patching data security systems regularly.
 Hackers invest significant time and money to compromise these organisations and often use custom tools that make them much harder to detect and guard against through simple patching.